JGrana01/tmo/README.md

 password - input the TMO Gateway admin password - needed for most commands

-install - create the directory /jffs/scripts/tmo, put tmo.sh there with a conf file and also create a link in /opt/bin to tmo.sh
+install - create the directory /jffs/addons/tmo, create a conf file and initial encrypted password file and then create a link in /opt/bin to tmo.sh

+uninstall - remove everything related to tmo.sh